Loading NuWatt Energy...

 CT incentive stack for solar + heat pump bundles in 2026.
 Federal credits gone; state programs remain.

-No. Section 25D (residential solar ITC) and Section 25C (heat pump efficiency credit) both expired December 31, 2025.
+No homeowner-claimed credit.
+Section 25D (residential solar ITC) and Section 25C (heat pump efficiency credit) both expired December 31, 2025.
 The only federal option is Section 48/48E, which allows the THIRD-PARTY SYSTEM OWNER (not you) to claim a 30% ITC on solar installed via PPA or lease.
-This must begin construction before July 4, 2026.
+That credit is still active — July 4, 2026 was the begin-construction safe harbor (projects that began on or before locked in the full timing pathway; later starts still qualify but generally must be placed in service by December 31, 2027), not an expiration.
 Energize CT rebates are now the primary incentive for CT homeowners.

 A typical CT homeowner switching from oil heat saves $1,500/year in fuel costs plus $2,348/year in solar electricity value plus $522/year in property tax savings, totaling roughly $4,370 in year one.
 Over 25 years with rising utility rates, cumulative savings exceed $110,000 for a cash purchase.